bjc/prosody/man/prosodyctl.markdown

 restart
 :   Restarts the prosody server daemon.
 Equivalent to running prosodyctl
     stop followed by prosodyctl start.

+reload
+:   Signals the prosody server daemon to reload configuration and reopen
+    log files.

 status
 :   Prints the current execution status of the prosody server daemon.